paylogic/developer.paylogic.com/content/articles/pip-accel.rst

 Brute force caching
 ===================

-If no requirements changed, we can re-use a previously built & cached virtual environment.
+If no requirements changed, we can re-use a previously built and cached virtual environment.
 Terrarium_ takes this approach.
 There is a drawback however: If a single dependency changes, we can't re-use the cache and have to rebuild everything.
 This is not exactly ideal for continuous integration/deployment